Taipei Travel Guide

 Wanhua District

-Taipei’s oldest district and home to a couple of Taipei’s most popular night markets including Guangzhou Night Market and Huaxi Street Night Market.
+Wanhua is Taipei’s oldest district and is home to a couple of Taipei’s most popular night markets, including Guangzhou Night Market and Huaxi Street Night Market.

 In northern Wanhua, you’ll stumble upon Ximending, Taipei’s answer to Tokyo’s Shibuya Crossing.
-Around it are some of Taipei’s best late-night restaurants and non-night-market street eats, and shopping.
+Surrounding it are some of Taipei’s most delicious late-night restaurants, non-night-market street eats, and shopping options.

 Datong District

-The second oldest district in Taipei.
-Datong can feel a little rougher around the edges, but a few incredible temples like Confucius Temple and Bao’an Temple, and old historic sights like Dihua Street, make Datong worth a visit.
+The second-oldest district in Taipei, Datong feels a little rougher around the edges.
+However, with a few incredible temples, such as Confucius Temple and Bao’an Temple, and historic sights like Dihua Street, Datong is worth a visit.

 Zhongshan District

 The northern part of central Taipei.
-Zhongshan was once the centre of Taipei tourism until the building boom took the newer developments elsewhere in the city.
+Zhongshan was once the center of Taipei tourism until the building boom led to newer developments elsewhere in the city.
 The district still offers some excellent accommodation options, beautiful parks along the river, and a few interesting temples.

 Songshan District

 Technology and financial sector north of Xinyi.
-Songshan is somewhat less important for travellers than many of the other central districts, but has one of the city’s best night markets: Raohe Street Night Market.
+Songshan is somewhat less important for travelers than many of the other central districts.
+It is, however, home to one of the city’s most famous night markets: Raohe Street Night Market.

 Don’t let Taipei’s critics sway you.
-There’s more than enough to keep you busy here on your stay.
-In this Taipei travel guide, I’ve only included a handful of the most popular things to do in Taipei.
-If you need more ideas, check out this super-detailed guide on what to do in Taipei
+There’s more than enough to keep you busy here during your stay.
+In this guide, I’ve only included a handful of the most popular things to do while in the city.
+If you need more ideas, check out this super-detailed guide on what to do in Taipei.

 Landmarks